tm-craggs/city-notes/Year 1/Algorithms/Moodle Notes/2 - Iterative Algorithms.md

 ```

+- This variable i in this algorithm is a **loop control variable**
+- **Loop Control Variable**
+	- Initialised before the loop starts
+	- Used in the test whether to continue looping
+	- Modified in the body of the loop

 # Nested loops

 - Consider the problem of testing if all the elements of an array are different, we'll need to go through all the elements.
 For each element we'll need to go through the others and check they're different to this one.
 This will require 2 loops, one inside of the other.